Giveth/giveth-docs/docs/doc1a-contributors.md

 Please follow these guidelines, when working with Github issues

 ## Github Issue Management
-**Epics** are for breakup issues into smaller issues.
+**Epics** are for breaking up larger issues into smaller, more manageable issues.

 **Sprints** are broken down into 2 weeks each.
 Developers are expected to finish their assigned tasks for the end each sprint.
 Before the beginning of each new sprint progress is assessed and Developers are assigned new issues brought in from the backlog for the upcoming sprint.

 ### Creating Issues
 When you create an issue it's important to assign it to a developer so it get's acknowledged and properly prioritized.
-If you're not sure who to tag reach out in discord.
+If you're not sure who to tag, reach out in discord.

 **Labels** will help add context to your issue, please use them so contributors can get a better understanding of issues at a glance and pick them up.